8 Days / From $4499 / Call: 1-888-565-7158

 - Delicious dinners and local red wine in our favorite Patagonian restaurants

-- Great nightlife, shopping and exploring 2 of Patagonia’s coolest ski towns
+- Great nightlife, shopping and exploring 2 of Patagonia’s hippest ski towns

 Starts: San Martin de Los Andes (airport code CPC)